pjk0007/sys3_project4/README.md

 # System Software Experiment 3
 ## Project 1: Library Management
 ### Profect dexcription
- This program reads the `resource.dat` and `input.dat` files from the library class and processes them according to the order of the input and generates output.
+ This program reads the `resource.dat` and `input.dat` and `space.dat` files from the library class and processes them according to the order of the input and generates output.
 The main function only generated the library and the function that generates the library reads the file and stores and processes the data.
 First, read the file `resource.dat` and save the contents of the data to the Vector declared as resource data type.
-Read the `input.dat` file to store the vector declared as the member data type and process the input order using the information of each vector.
+Read the `input.dat` file and `space.dat` file to store the vector declared as the member data type and process the input order using the information of each vector.

 Getting started
 -----